-I. A. Richards, The Philosophy of Rhetoric, p.
-47. Irwin Shaw, "The Girls in Their Summer Dresses," in Mixed Company, p.
-6.
+7 I. A. Richards, The Philosophy of Rhctoric, p.
+47.

-&lt;sup>15Because the processes involved in irony and in other instances of contextual alteration of meaning are the same, irony has been defined as contextual alteration.
-Thus, Cleanth Brooks, in The Well Wrought Urn, has written that "irony is the most general term that we have for the kind of qualification which the various elements in a context receive from their context" (209).
+8 Irwin Shaw, "The Girls in Their Summer Dresses," in Mixed Company, p.
+6. 9 Because the processes involved in irony and in other instances of contextual alteration of meaning are the same, irony has been defined as contextual alteration.
+Thus, Cleanth Brooks, in The Well Wrought Urn, has written that "irony is the most general term that we have for the kind of qualification which the various elements in the context receive from their context" (209).
 However, since I have chosen to use "irony" in its more restricted sense later in the chapter, I have not used it in its general sense here.